Porsche CEO says 2013 car sales to beat 2012 levels

-BERLIN German sports-car maker Porsche (VOWG_p.DE) expects to increase deliveries next year beyond the 140,000 vehicles the company plans to sell in 2012, chief executive Matthias Mueller said.
+BERLIN, Sept 20 German sports-car maker Porsche expects to increase deliveries next year beyond the 140,000 vehicles the company plans to sell in 2012, chief executive Matthias Mueller said.

 Yet the pace of sales increases will likely slow in 2013 as global auto markets are deteriorating, Mueller told Munich-based journalists at a briefing late on Wednesday.